justinjabo250/Using-the-Gradio-application-and-machine-learning-project-forecast-and-analyze-customer-Churn/README.md

 These models were evaluated based on their AUC and logloss scores, providing insights into their performance on the imbalanced dataset.

-Given the imbalanced nature of our dataset, we assessed the models' performance using the AUC metric.
+We used the AUC metric to evaluate the models' performance because our dataset was unbalanced.

-- Logistic Regression model emerged as th top-performing model, achieving the highest AUC scores of 80%.
+- AUC values for the top-performing model, the logistic regression model, reached 80%.

-- ComplementNB consistently demonstrated high performance across different conditions.
+- ComplementNB consistently displayed strong performance in various circumstances.

-- GaussianNB had a relatively lower AUC score and higher log loss compared to other models.
+- When compared to other models, GaussianNB had a higher log loss and a considerably lower AUC score.

 ### Streamlit deployment